-OsCar was created in January 2017.
-As the first fungus resistant grape varieties are deployed by french wine growers, it’s important to get datas and share information about these new systems.
+OSCAR was born in January 2017.
+As the first fungus resistant grape varieties are deployed by french wine growers, it’s important to get data and share information about these new viticultural systems.

-Using fungus resistant grape varieties opens new perspectives for viticulture.
-With adapted practices, these varieties can reduce up to 90% the use of fungicides.
+Using fungus resistant grape varieties opens new prospects for viticulture.
+With adapted practices, these varieties can reduce up to 80% the use of fungicides.

 The achievement of breeding programs in France and Europe lead to the « classement » of several fungus resistant grape varieties, from INRA or european institutes, which allow producers to plant and make wine with this varieties.
 The offer and the dynamic of diffusion of the varieties should accelerate in the years to come.

-The diffusion of fungus resistant grape varieties raises new questions, with 3 main issues :
+The diffusion of fungus resistant grape varieties raises new questions around 3 main issues :

 - the durability of the resistances deployed, and the risk of erosion of the efficiency of the resistances ;